GT Advanced bankruptcy offers warning to Apple suppliers

 "It is like using Apple to build your resume.
 Once you supply for Apple, you use that to find more customers and you can diversify."

-Les Santiago, an analyst at IT consultancy IDC, said the strategy adopted by chipmakers Dialog Semiconductor (DLGS.DE), and Cirrus Logic (CRUS.O), which get close to 80 percent of their revenue from Apple, offers an alternative to the GT story.
+Les Santiago, an analyst at IT consultancy IDC, said the strategy adopted by chipmakers Dialog Semiconductor, and Cirrus Logic, which get close to 80 percent of their revenue from Apple, offers an alternative to the GT story.

 Both firms have used their windfall from Apple to expand their product lines and expand their customer base, he said.

-(Additional reporting by Edwin Chan in San Francisco, JR Wu in Taipei and Sophie Knight in Tokyo)
+(Additional reporting by Edwin Chan in San Francisco, JR Wu in Taipei and Sophie Knight in Tokyo; Editing by David Gregorio)

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.